SQL Server editions

 The system supports any collation with the following requirements:

-- The system does not support Case Sensitive (CS) databases, the collation has to be Case Insensitive (CI)
+- The system does not support Case Sensitive (CS) databases, nor servers, the collation has to be Case Insensitive (CI) and the Server has to be Case Insensitive (CI) too.

 - Other collation configuration options can be specified according to the specific requirements